harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 ---
 title: Git Experience vs Configuration as Code FAQs
-description: Learn about Git experience in NextGen and Config as code in FirstGen.
+description: Learn about Git Experience in NextGen and Config as code in FirstGen.

 ---

-## What is Git experience in NextGen?
+## What is Git Experience in NextGen?

-- With the Git experience, you can store configurations for resources, like pipelines and templates, in one of the following:
+- With the Git Experience, you can store configurations for resources, like pipelines and templates, in one of the following:
   - Git repository
   - Harness database

 - You can edit any configuration saved in Git using the Harness UI.
-- You can store the following configurations in Git using the Git experience in NextGen:
+- You can store the following configurations in Git using the Git Experience in NextGen:
     - Pipelines
     - Templates
     - Input Sets